 There are many simple but delicious taverns that offer very affordable Greek food.
 Accommodation options are pretty limited but extremely cheap, in the region of $50 per night.
 Given its location, it is an ideal stepping stone to travel onto Turkey or vice versa.
 It will require a ferry trip to Kos, then another ferry to Bodrum.

 Leros is where you can leave the rest of the world behind.
 It is relaxing and quaint.
 It should be on your itinerary.

-Sofia from Sofia Adventures thinks that Rhodes is one of the top Greek islands.
+Sofia from Sofia Adventures thinks that the island of Rhodes is great for its history.

 The beautiful island of Rhodes is of the most beautiful islands in Greece.
 There are countless reasons to visit, depending on what type of traveler you are.

 The historic Old Town of Rhodes is a UNESCO World Heritage Site and there are countless things to do and see in Rhodes for historically-minded travelers.
 A few points of interest include the Castle of the Knights, the Palace of the Grandmaster, and the Suleiman Mosque.
 You can even visit the site of the former Colossus of Rhodes, an enormous statue that used to be one of the Seven Wonders of the World before it was destroyed by an earthquake.